 An independent observer who was sitting on the bench watching this unfold would have a different story.
-A group of people were standing around talking.
+A group of people was standing around talking.
 Someone told a joke and they all laughed.
-At that point someone walking through the mall stopped turned and stood there staring at the group of people.
+At that point, someone walking through the mall stopped, turned, and stood there staring at the group of people.
 They became nervous and looked back.
 When this stranger continued to stare they decided to get out of there before that crazy person did something and they walked as quickly as they could towards an exit.

 See how this confirmatory bias works?

 If you think that others are looking at you when you look around there will be some people looking at you.
 That confirms what you thought.
 All other evidence gets ignored as you are not currently looking for people who are ignoring you.

 One hard thing for people who are anxious or depressed to do is to realize that most of the rest of the world is not motivated by you.
 Frankly, they are, most of the time, not laughing at you.
 They are in fact not even looking at you.